What is Kubernetes Architecture? A Complete Guide

 Control Plane Node

-The control plane node hosts the Kubernetes control plane, which is the brain behind all operations inside the cluster.
+The control plane node plays a very important role in the Kubernetes Architecture since it hosts the Kubernetes control plane, which is the brain behind all operations inside the cluster.
 The control plane is what controls and makes the whole cluster function.
 It stores the state of the cluster, monitors containers, and coordinates actions across the cluster.

 Worker Nodes